Equivalent VIII

+Description

-Each of Andre's eight sculptures in the Equivalent series consists of a rectangular arrangement of 120 firebricks.
-Although the shape of each sculpture is different, they all have the same height, mass and volume.
+Each of Andre's eight sculptures in the Equivalent series consists of a cuboidal arrangement of 120 firebricks.
+Although each sculpture is different in horizontal dimensions (length and width), they all have the same vertical dimension (two bricks deep), and the same mass and volume (because they all contain the same number of bricks).

+Sold to the Tate Gallery

 Constructed in 1966, Equivalent VIII was bought by the Tate Gallery in 1972 for $6,000 (then £2,297), half of the 1966 price.
 As none of the pieces had been sold during their New York gallery exhibition, Andre had returned the original bricks for a refund so new bricks were bought and shipped to the UK along with instructions on how to arrange them.

+Controversy over the public funding of the purchase

 When first exhibited at the Tate Gallery at Millbank in 1974 and 1975, it drew no great response.
 However, in February 1976, when it was not on display, the piece drew much criticism in the press because of the perception that taxpayers' money had been spent on paying an inflated price for a collection of bricks.
 The bricks were also defaced by Peter Stowell-Phillips, a chef who covered them with blue food dye.
 The purchase has also been criticised for only buying one of the series of eight arrangements, thus removing the context of their 'equivalence' and for failing to otherwise explain the concept of the piece.
+The full series would require repurchasing a further 7x120 = 840 bricks, in addition to the 120 already acquired.

 The work is now housed in the Tate Modern on Bankside.